 Only Time Can Help

-Unfortunately, there’s no magic pill or potion that can speed up the withdrawal process.
+Unfortunately, there’s no magic pill or potion that can speed up the withdrawal process during substance abuse treatment.
 The only thing that can make the pain and suffering go away is time.
 Eventually, the symptoms lessen and fade completely.

 However, some vitamins and supplements can make benzo withdrawal much worse.
 People who go through withdrawal should avoid vitamins such as: